-Crawl: the taken for granted pre-requisite
+Crawl: the taken-for-granted pre-requisite

 The most taken-for-granted metric in search engine optimization is crawling.
-That is partly because the vast majority of the internet is either built on a CMS that optimize for crawling by default or the site is not big enough to have crawl issues.
+That is partly because the vast majority of the internet is either built on a CMS that optimizes for crawling by default or the site is not big enough to have crawl issues.
 However, there is a class of home-baked websites that, due to developer oversight (aka “job security”), or otherwise, are not crawl-friendly.
-The bottom line is: if Google can’t find your pages, because you didn’t use React Router correctly or you forgot to put up a sitemap, SEO is not happening.
+The bottom line is: if Google can’t find your pages because you didn’t use React Router correctly or you forgot to put up a sitemap, SEO is not happening.

 Index: this is an actual thing

-The internet is really big- if Google wanted to index the whole thing it would probably double its electricity bill.
+The internet is really big- if Google wanted to index the whole thing, it would probably double its electricity bill.

 Search engines have to be picky about what they index.
 If a page is low quality or is likely to have a low search demand, Google can choose not to index the content of the page.
-Unless your site is millions upon millions of pages, isn’t internationalized correctly, returns lot’s of low quality or duplicate pages, or violates Google’s TOS, it’s likely that all your pages if crawled, will be indexed.
+Unless your site is millions upon millions of pages, isn’t internationalized correctly, returns lots of low-quality or duplicate pages, or violates Google’s TOS, it’s likely that all your pages, if crawled, will be indexed.

-It is important to consider the flip side of this problem though: indexing too much.
+It is important to consider the flip side of this problem, though: indexing too much.
 Indexing a bunch of garbage pages can waste Google crawl budgets and make a site appear to be low quality.
-This lever can be pulled in both ways and depending on the site there is a right and wrong way to pull it.
+This lever can be pulled in both ways and depending on the site, there is a right and wrong way to pull it.

 Impressions: search impressions and searchers’ impressions

-Rankings: Oh sweet competition
+Rankings: Oh, sweet competition

 Clicks: The first “win” (but not the last word)

 Traffic is the easiest metric to report and the most misleading.
 To be useful, traffic metrics should be segmented by keyword groupings or page grouping to understand searcher intent and compared to outcome metrics to uncover if that intent was met appropriately.
-Traffic is a good indicator of performance but they are nothing without measures of quality like click-through rate and conversion rate.
+Traffic is a good indicator of performance, but they are nothing without measures of quality like click-through rate and conversion rate.